-The rise of third-party components, faster software development cycles, complex supply chains, lack of visibility, new attack techniques, SaaS adoption, and limited resources are all causing the surge in software supply chain attacks.
-Organizations need to adopt a comprehensive and active approach to address these challenges and protect their software supply chains.
+Because modern pipelines depend heavily on external components, the rise of third-party libraries, faster software development cycles, complex supply chains, lack of visibility, new attack techniques, SaaS adoption, and limited resources are all driving the surge in software supply chain attacks.
+Therefore, organizations must adopt a comprehensive and active approach to address these challenges and protect their software supply chains.

 What is a Software Supply Chain Attack?

-ENISA defines Software Supply Chain Attack as “a compromise of a particular asset, e.g. a software provider’s infrastructure and commercial software, to indirectly damage a certain target or targets, e.g. the software provider’s clients.”
-In other words, a Software Supply Chain Attack refers to a malicious activity targeting the software supply chain, aiming to compromise and introduce vulnerabilities or malware elements into the software development and distribution process.
-This attack exploits the interconnected and often complicated network of processes, tools, and entities involved in building and delivering software.
+ENISA defines a Software Supply Chain Attack as “a compromise of a particular asset, e.g. a software provider’s infrastructure and commercial software, to indirectly damage a certain target or targets, e.g. the software provider’s clients.”
+In other words, a Software Supply Chain Attack is a malicious activity that targets the software supply chain, aiming to compromise and insert vulnerabilities or malware into the development and distribution process.
+As a result, this type of attack exploits the interconnected and often complicated network of processes, tools, and entities involved in building and delivering software.

-Key components and concepts related to a Software Supply Chain Attacks
+Key components and concepts related to a Software Supply Chain Attack

-- Example 2: System requirements or design documents are maliciously altered.
+- Example 2: System requirements or design documents maliciously altered.

-- Example 2: An attacker gains unauthorized access to system technical documentation
+- Example 2: An attacker gains unauthorized access to internal technical documentation.

 Attack Goal: The Why